jucian0/module-federation-react-bridge/README.md

-# Module Federation Navigation Bridge
+# React Router DOM Bridge

 This package provides a bridge between React Router and a host application.
 It allows for navigation between different applications and between different routes within an application.